What are the MINIMUM system requirements for Vision?

 All necessary support files are included in the Vision installer package.

-Should I plug my dongle in before I start the install?
+Should I plug my Vision dongle in before I start the install?

-We recommend it, as the installer will run the updater automatically after completion which requires an active maintenance program to access.
-If your dongle is not handy at the time of installation, you can later run the updater by inserting your dongle and running the updater from your desktop or from the Vision folder to ensure you have the latest version of the software and library.
+We recommend it.
+If your dongle is not handy at the time of installation, you can later run the updater by inserting your dongle and running the updater from your desktop or from the Vision folder to ensure you have the latest version of the library.

 Can I change the installation directory?